innovatrics/smartface-integrations/README.md

 In `src/Shared` folder you may find several libraries that are pre-built for reusable purposes

 ### Shared/AccessController
-An gRPC connector to AccessController module.
+A gRPC connector to SmartFace AccessController module.
+Listen to gRPC access notifications.
 Visit <a href="src/Shared/AccessController" >the code</a>.